CS 112

 /*

-* This static method should take an integer n and return
+* This static method should take an integer x and return:

 */